paulastm/paulastm.github.io/publications.md

 Guedes, H.M.C., Cardoso, P.C., Watanabe, W.M.; Freire, A.P.[Contextual exploration of mathematical formulae on the web for people with visual disabilities in Brazil with an open-source screen reader](https://dl.acm.org/doi/abs/10.1145/3554364.3559134).
 In: Proceedings of the 21st Brazilian Symposium on Human Factors in Computing Systems, 2022.

 Sassaki, J.; Cardoso, P.C.F.;  Freire A. P. .
 [When headers are not there: design and user evaluation of an automatic topicalisation and labelling tool to aid the exploration of web documents by blind users](https://dl.acm.org/doi/abs/10.1145/3493612.3520470).
 In: W4A '22: 19th International Web for All Conference, 2022, Lyon, France.
-W4A '22: Proceedings of the 19th International Web for All Conference.
-New York, NY, USA: Association for Computing Machinery, 2022.
+Proceedings of the 19th International Web for All Conference, 2022.

 Silva, A.J.C.; Cardoso, P.C.F.; Inocencio,A.C.; Costa, H.A.X.; Parreira Júnior, P.A. .
 [A Plugin for Analysis the Usage of Virtual Courses in the Moodle Platform](https://ieeexplore.ieee.org/abstract/document/9640176).
 In: Conferência Latinoamericana de Informática (CLEI), 2021, Cartago/Costa Rica.
 Anais da XLVII Conferência Latinoamericana de Informática, 2021.